polkadot-fellows/RFCs/text/0124-extrinsic-version-5.md

 ### Signatures on Polkadot in General transactions

+In order to run a transaction with a signed origin in extrinsic version 5, a user must create the transaction with an instance of at least one extension responsible for authorizing `Signed` origins with a provided signature.
+Alternatively, if users want to use some other origin, they should create the transaction with this particular extension disabled.

 As stated before, [PR3685](https://github.com/paritytech/polkadot-sdk/pull/3685) comes with a Transaction Extension which replicates the current `Signed` transactions in v5 extrinsics, namely [`VerifySignature`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/verify-signature).
+I will use this extension as an example on how to replicate current `Signed` transaction functionality in the new v5 extrinsic format, though the runtime logic is not constrained to this particular implementation.

 This extension leverages the new inherited implication functionality introduced in `TransactionExtension` and creates a payload to be signed using the data of all extensions after itself in the extension pipeline.
-In order to run a transaction with a signed origin, a user must create the transaction with an instance of the extension which provides a signature.
-Alternatively, if users want to use some other origin, they should create the transaction with this particular extension disabled.
-More on this behavior in the extension documentation.
 This extension can be configured to accept a `MultiSignature`, which makes it compatible with all signature types currently used in Polkadot.

-To generate the payload to be signed:
+In the context of using and extension such as `VerifySignature` to replicate current `Signed` transaction functionality, the steps to generate the payload to be signed are:

-1. The extension version byte, call, extension and extension implicit should be encoded;
+1. The extension version byte, call, extension and extension implicit should be encoded (by "extension" and its implicit we mean only the data associated with extensions that follow this one in the composite extension type);
 2. The result of the encoding should then be hashed using the `BLAKE2_256` hasher;
 3. The result of the hash should then be signed with the signature type specified in the extension definition.